janosg/dl_intro/docs/source/lecture_11.md

 ## Topic

-In this lecture you will get a tour of transformer models.
-We cover small ones, that will be interesting for your final projects and large ones, that are state of the art.
+In this lecture you will learn about transforrmers and how they revolutionized natural language processing.

 ## Lecture Slides